milindbhavsar/Database_Design/README.md

   2. FileStore - S3 with CDN
 		Use case -  e.g. Storing Image , Videos , Blobs for Online shopping like Amazon , Instagram.

-  3. Text Search - Elastic Search , Solr (Primary data source should be different as they are not DB but search engine )
+  3. Text Search - Elastic Search , Solr ( Primary data source should be different as they are not DB but search engine )

-     Use case - fuzzy search
+     Use case - Uber - location fuzzy search
+		Netflix - search on movie , genre , artist information

 		- DB gives guaranteed no data loss but search engines do not.
-		- Search engine comes gives redundancy and availiabilty but does not guarantee data loss so they never become primary .
+		- Search engine comes gives redundancy and availability but does not guarantee data loss so they never become primary .

-		Uber - fuzzy search
-		Netflix search on movie , genre , artist information

   4. Metrics - 	 OpenTSDB , Influx DB

      Use case - Applications metrics
-     Time Series Data bases -
+     Time Series Databases -
-			- tHese kind of data bases does not require random updates but sequential updates
+			- These kind of data bases does not require random updates but sequential updates.

-			- Extension of regular databases with few reduced functionality
+			- Extension of regular databases with few reduced functionality.

-			- append write
+			- Append write

       			- no random read but a bulk read in a range

   5. Analytics on TXN , orders, geo ,revenues  - Hadoop